erikt/MiamiStateMachine/README.md

 ## Drawing the state machine

-The `.dotDiagram` property on the state machine creates a GraphViz DOT format[](https://graphviz.org) string.
-It can be used to render the state machine as a diagram.
+The `.dotDiagram` property on the state machine creates a [GraphViz DOT format](https://graphviz.org) string, and the `.mermaidDiagram` property creates a [Mermaid](https://mermaid.js.org) string.
+They can be used to render the state machine as a diagram.

 ## What's with the name?